4 years ago

 “Nearly Indistinguishable From Human Translation”—Google Claims Breakthrough

-The Google team working on neural machine translation (NMT) is finally coming out of the woodwork.
+The Google team working on neural machine translation (NMT) has finally revealed what they have been working on.
 In a paper published on September 26, 2016 entitled Google’s Neural Machine Translation System: Bridging the Gap Between Human and Machine Translation, the researchers present results of the search engine giant’s all-out effort to maintain its lead in machine translation.

 The claims are bold.
 The researchers not only found that Google’s NMT (GNMT) beats Google’s existing production phrase-based statistical translation system (aka Google Translate) by miles based on the widely used BLEU score, they also claim that “in some cases human and GNMT translations are nearly indistinguishable” and that “our system’s translation quality approaches or surpasses all currently published results.”